DanIsaksson/Hangman-assignment/goal-details/what-already-been-learned.md

 *   **Safe Parsing:** Using `int.TryParse()` to avoid exceptions on invalid input.
 *   **Converting to String:** Using `.ToString()`.
 *   **Exception Handling:** Awareness of `System.FormatException` when parsing fails.

+### Input Validation and Parsing
+- Using TryParse avoids exceptions and lets you branch on valid vs. invalid input.
+    - Example pattern: if (char.TryParse(Console.ReadLine(), out char c)) { /* use c */ } else { /* handle invalid */ }
+- Important: Handle the quit option (e.g., 'Q') inside the success branch of TryParse; otherwise, you may read invalid data or never reach the condition.
+- Prefer normalizing case with ToLowerInvariant() or ToUpperInvariant() before comparisons to avoid case mismatches.

+### char vs string
+- Single characters use single quotes: 'a'.
+Strings use double quotes: "a".
+- Comparing a char to a string causes type errors; ensure both sides are the same type.

+### Loop Structure for Guessing
+- One letter per turn: read the letter ONCE per turn, then iterate through the secret word to reveal all matching positions.
+- Do not call input-reading methods (like GetValidLetter) inside a loop that iterates over word positions; doing so asks the user multiple times per turn.

+### Variable Scope and Access
+- Accessing a field from another class requires the correct qualifier (e.g., Program.secretWord if it is a static field of Program).
+- Decide between static and instance members:
+    - Static: simple to access globally but couples code; use sparingly for shared, immutable configuration or singletons.
+    - Instance: promotes encapsulation; pass instances where needed or pass data as parameters.
+- Alternative to statics: create a GameState class that holds the current word, guessesLeft, remainingLetters, and wordState; pass it to functions that need it.

+### Win Conditions
+- Two common checks:
+    - All positions filled (no '_' left) or remainingLetters == 0.
+    - Whole-word guess equals secretWord.
+- Keep remainingLetters in sync with wordState; decrement only when you newly reveal a position (avoid double-decrement for repeated guesses of the same letter).